isi69/home-lab/htb-academy/01-learning-process.md

 ## Key Takeaways
 - Think outside the box
-- A problem is an emotional state - without emotions it is just a situation
+- A problem is an emotional state, without emotions it is just a situation
 - Know your goal
 - Mistakes are an essential part of the learning process